erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

 ERROR: Value of type 'AnyClass' (aka 'AnyObject.Type') has no member 'sharedManager'
 ```

-Because the compiler didn't know what `NEConfigurationManager` is, we had to cast it to `AnyClass?` and now, the compiler has no idea that there is a sub class called `sharedManager()`
+Because the compiler didn't know what `NEConfigurationManager` is, we had to force cast it to `AnyClass?` and now, the compiler has no idea that there is a sub class called `sharedManager()`.
+Force casting can be dangerous and commonly introduces issues like this.

-If we add back the original NetworkExtension we get _another_ error
+If we add back the original `NetworkExtension` module we get _another_ error.

 ```swift
 import Foundation